-A favorite verse on trusting the Lord is Proverbs 3:5-6.
+One of my favorite verses on trusting the Lord is Proverbs 3:5-6.
 Trust in the Lord with all your heart and do not lean on your own understanding.
 In all your ways acknowledge Him, and He will make your paths straight.
-This verse tells me that my own understanding – my own logical reasoning – is not up to the task of directing your paths.
+This verse tells you that your own understanding – your own logical reasoning – is not up to the task of directing your paths.

 Just the commands in the first few verses are encouraging: Do not fret…Be not envious…Trust in the Lord…Delight yourself in the Lord…Commit your way to the Lord….
 Rest in the Lord…Do not fret (two more times).
 And that’s just the first eight verses!
 Then there are the rewards promised to those who trust: Evildoers will fade…God will give you the desires of your heart…Your righteousness will shine as the light…The Lord will sustain you…Your inheritance will be forever…You will not be forsaken.

 On and on it goes.
 Command after command to trust, do good, cultivate faithfulness, and wait on the Lord, followed by promise after promise of His blessing, sustaining you, and passing judgment on the wicked.

 There was a time in my life when I read this psalm daily – inserting the name of my deepest trials for ‘evildoers.’
 It gave me the courage and strength to go on day after day.

 Two verses were extra special for me:

 Delight yourself in the Lord, and He will give you the desires of your heart.
 Commit your way to the Lord, trust also in Him, and He will do it. (v 4-5)

 I have been young and now I am old, yet I have not seen the righteous forsaken or his descendants begging bread. (v25)

 So, we know we are to trust the Lord in when life feels out of control.
 The big question is, “How?”
 “What does ‘trusting the Lord’ actually look like?”
 Here are 5 steps to get you started: